Unified Representation Learning for Efficient Medical Image Analysis: Materials and Methods

 \subsubsection{Notations and Definitions}

-As shown in Figure 1, U-Rep learns the visual features ($X_S$) of a source input space or imaging modality ($S$).
-The learned features are then shared to jointly learn $N$ target tasks $T_{1:N} = \{T_1, T_2, ..., T_N\}$.
-The source modality is defined as $S$ = \{$X_S, P_S(X_S)$\}, where $X_S$ represents the feature space with L dimensions (\{$x_1, x_2, …. , x_L\}$) and $P_S(X_S)$ represents the probability distribution of that modality.
+As shown in Figure 5, UMS-Rep learns the visual features ($X_S$) of a source input space or specific imaging modality ($S$).
+The learned feature representation is then shared to simultaneously learn $N$ target tasks $T_{1:N} = \{T_1,T_2,..,T_N\}$.
+The source modality is defined as $S$ = \{$X_S, P_S(X_S)$\}, where $X_S$ represents the feature space and $P_S(X_S)$ represents the probability distribution of the input modality.

-U-Rep aims to improve the learning and generalization of the predictive functions of up to $N$ related tasks ($f_{1:N}(.) = \{f_1(.), f_2(.), .., f_N(.)\}$) by transferring the knowledge from $S$ to $N$ to generate task-specific predictions $Y_{1:N}= \{Y_1, Y_2, …, Y_N\}$.
-Since medical image analysis tasks that use a common input or image modality share common features, it follows that the source and target tasks with different outputs or ground truth (GT) labels ($Y_{GT_S} \neq Y_{GT_{1:N}}$) are related if and only if $P_S(X_S) \sim P_{1:N}(X_{1:N})$.
-For example, the features extracted by an autoencoder ($Y_{GT_S} = \{\}$) from a specific imaging modality ($S$) can be used to jointly learn two target tasks $T_1$ and $T_2$ with different label spaces, where $P_{S}(X_S) \sim P_1(X_1) \sim P_2(X_2)$.
-A new task-specific head or target task can be added on-the-fly with minimal effort if this constraint is satisfied.
-An obvious reason for this constraint is that sharing information between unrelated tasks would result in performance degradation (negative transfer).
-The loss function for jointly learning multiple related tasks can be calculated by adding the losses across these tasks.
+UMS-Rep improves the learning and generalization of the predictive functions of up to $N$ target tasks ($f_{1:N}(.)=\{f_1(.), f_2(.), .., f_N(.)\}$) by transferring the shared knowledge from $S$ to $N$ to generate task-specific predictions $Y_{1:N}= \{Y_1,..,Y_N\}$.
+Since medical image analysis tasks that use a common input or modality share common low-level features, a shared modality-specific representation (source) can be trained once and used to simultaneously fine-tune target tasks with diverse or similar GT labels.
+For example, the features extracted from a specific imaging modality ($S$) by an autoencoder using unsupervised learning ($Y_{GT_S} = \{\}$) can be simultaneously shared by two target tasks $T_1$ and $T_2$ with different label spaces, where $P_{S}(X_S) \sim P_1(X_1)$ and $P_{S}(X_S) \sim P_2(X_2)$.
+A new task-specific head (or decoder) can be added on-the-fly if this constraint is satisfied.

-We define D derivable tasks $V_{1:D} = \{V_1, V_2, ..., V_D\}$ as the ones that use the information learned by a single or a combination of task-specific heads.
-An example of a derivable task is the interpretation or visual explanation generated from classification prediction.
-Such a task is crucial for augmenting medical decision making \cite{rajaraman2018visualization}.
+In Figure 5, we also define D derivable tasks $V_{1:D} = \{V_1, V_2, ..., V_D\}$.
+These tasks are the ones that use the information learned by a single or a combination of task-specific heads.
+An example of a derivable task is the interpretation or visual explanation generated from classification task prediction.
+Such a task is crucial for augmenting medical decision making (\cite{rajaraman2018visualization}).
 Another derivable task is automated decision recommendation, which can be generated by combining the outputs of different task-specific heads.
-A new derivable task can also be added on-the-fly and with minimal effort as long as it uses information of previously learned task-specific heads to produce the output.
+A new derivable task can also be added on-the-fly with minimal effort as long as it uses information of previously learned task-specific heads to produce the output.